U.S.-China trade talks optimism lifts shares, oil gains

 Six days of public hearings on proposed U.S. duties of up to 25 percent will start Monday in Washington, as the Trump administration tries to pressure Beijing for sweeping changes to trade and economic policies.

-Tencent Holdings Ltd was the top gainer on Hong Kong's Hang Seng, closing up 4.1 percent.
+Tencent Holdings Ltd was the top gainer on Hong Kong's Hang Seng index, closing up 4.1 percent.
 It was the biggest contributor to MSCI's global stock gauge, which rose 0.53 percent.

 On Wall Street, easing concerns over trade helped lift oil and metal prices.
-The S&P 500 energy sector <.SPNY> rose 0.66 percent, and the materials sector <.SPLRCM> was up 0.71 percent.
+The S&P 500 energy sector rose 0.66 percent, and the materials sector was up 0.71 percent.
 [O/R] [MET/L]

 The Dow Jones Industrial Average rose 89.37 points, or 0.35 percent, to 25,758.69.
 The S&P 500 gained 6.92 points, or 0.24 percent, to 2,857.05 and the Nasdaq Composite added 4.68 points, or 0.06 percent, to 7,821.01.